oroinc/documentation/commerce/user_guide/shipping/shipping_overview.rst

 * UPS

+* FedEx

 * DPD

 * Flat rate

-When using UPS, cost evaluation is possible only for the products with available :ref:`shipping information (weight and weight unit) <user-guide--shipping--product-shipping-info>`.
+When using UPS or FedEx, cost evaluation is possible only for the products with available :ref:`shipping information (weight and weight unit) <user-guide--shipping--product-shipping-info>`.